Pritz96/goAPI/readme.md

-This is a simple Go API with 2 handlers "/time" and "hello" registered to port ":8080"
+This is a simple Go API with 2 handlers "/time" and "/hello" registered to port ":8080"

 "/time" only responds to GET requests with the current time